NET WORTH: $100 million

 CAUSES: Humanitarian, Global Development, Health, Education

-OVERVIEW: Angelina Jolie moves philanthropy through the Pitt Jolie Foundation, which focuses mostly on health, education, conservation, and sustainable development efforts.
-The Maddox Jolie-Pitt Project in Cambodia has received strong attention.
+OVERVIEW: Angelina Jolie does her grantmaking through the Jolie-Pitt Foundation, which prioritizes health, education, conservation, and sustainable development efforts.
+She also supports the Maddox Jolie-Pitt Project in Cambodia.

 BACKGROUND: Angelina Jolie grew up in a Hollywood family, the daughter of actor Jon Voight, and went on to become an academy award-winner and one of the highest paid actresses in the movie business.
-Brad Pitt grew up in Oklahoma and Missouri, and attended the University of Missouri, but dropped out two weeks before graduating to move to Los Angeles and pursue acting.
-He's since been hugely successful as both an actor and producer of films, accumulating significant wealth.
+She was married to actor Brad Pitt from 2014 to 2016, and much of her recent grantmaking overlaps with his.

 HUMANITARIAN: After shooting Lara Croft: Tomb Raider in war-torn Cambodia, Jolie became interested in humanitarian and refugee issues.
 Contacting the U.N.
 High Commissioner on Refugees, she began visiting refugee camps all over the world, and soon felt compelled to make a $1 million donation to UNHCR.
 That same year, she was appointed a U.N.
 Goodwill Ambassador, and after serving in that position for more than a decade, was promoted to Special Envoy to the High Commissioner.
 She helped found Kids in Need of Defense (KIND), which provides free legal aid to unaccompanied minors in immigration proceedings across the U.S, and has served as a co-chair of the Clinton Global Initiative’s Education Partnership for Children of Conflict since it started in 2007.
 She has also been a supporter of the National Center for Refugee and Immigrant Children, Human Rights Watch, and other rights causes.
 In 2013, for example, the Jolie-Pitt Foundation made a $74,525 grant to Lawyers for Justice in Libya.